A. Company Overview

 B. CSR Programs

-ACL Mobile Limited’s CSR Policy is effective from May 5, 2018
+ACL Mobile Private Limited’s CSR Policy is effective from May 5, 2018

 • Support for promotion of education of all kinds (school education, technical, higher, vocational and adult education), to all ages and in various forms, with a focus on vulnerable and under-privileged, particularly for the girl child.